 Ag in the Asian Century National Export and Innovation Conference

-Back by popular demand, the Ag in the Asian Century National Export and Innovation Conference facilitated by TSBE returned to Toowoomba in 2015.
-Featuring world-class speakers, delivering practical knowledge and the latest information, the 2015 conference built on what transpired at the 2014 event, taking our search for innovation and export opportunities in the Asian market to the next level.
+TSBE held the Ag in the Asian Century National Export and Innovation Conference in Brisbane in July 2019.
+Featuring world-class speakers, delivering practical knowledge and the latest information, the 2019 conference built on what transpired at past events, taking our search for innovation and export opportunities in the Asian market to the next level.

 Asian demand for Australian produce

 Demand from Asian consumers for high-quality Australian food continues to grow, as China remains the top purchaser of Australian produce.
-In 2013, Australia beef exports to China increased nearly fourfold, with other meats doubling their export capacity.
+Australia beef exports to China increased, with other meats doubling their export capacity.
 And, as we are all aware, this demand is set to exponentially increase.
 In the coming decades, Asia’s demand for food will double as consumer preferences evolve to desire high quality, safe and reliable food from trusted sources, with Asia's middle-class population with significant discretionary spending growing six-fold to 3.5 billion.

 Our Asian neighbour’s consumption of dairy, fruit and vegetables, beef, grain and wine will skyrocket as their demand for convenience foods, fresh foods and drinks will drive our food producing, manufacturing and value-added businesses to deliver these products with added nutrition and health benefits.

-- Where do the real opportunities lie and how are many Australian businesses already capitalising on Asian prospects?
+• Where do the real opportunities lie and how are Australian businesses ready to capitalise on Asian prospects?